Patrick's Day BBQ Contest

 2) Each team shall consist of

-a chief cook and as many assistants as the chief cook deems necessary.
+a chief cook (contact person) and as many assistants/cooks as the team deems necessary.

 3) Each team will be assigned